 Give this Strategy a Try

-Notice the list of the advantages far out weights the disadvantages list.
+Notice the list of the advantages far outweighs the disadvantages list.
 Authentic learning is a step in the right direction.
-So give this strategy a try.
+Give this strategy a try.

 You are to plan a week-long vacation for four people to either: